 Explore more about reactive systems

 If you’re interested in learning more about what reactive systems are then you can download our free e-book “Reactive Systems Explained”, or you can check out our “Getting started with Reactive Systems” article.
+You can gain more insights from developer advocates discussing reactive programming and reactive systems in this video.

 For those who are already familiar with the concepts of reactive systems but want to explore how to transform your own applications to be more reactive, then you can try out our guide “Creating reactive Java microservices” on openliberty.io (our lightweight open source web application server).
 This guide introduces you to the MicroProfile Reactive Messaging specification.
 Alternatively, you can check out the “Reactive in Practice” tutorial series which documents the transformation of the Stock Trader application into a reactive system step by step.